i-finn/science_projects/double_res_acq/README.md

-I wrote this script to take automated double resonance data on the microwave spectrometer at Caltech.
+I wrote this script to take automated double resonance spectra on the microwave spectrometer at Caltech.
 My coworkers and I used it for several years to take data on a variety of projects.
 Here is an overview of the code:

 1) User inputs a list of double resonance frequencies, chirped pulse parameters, and local oscillator frequencies.